Wetland Delineation

 Tim Miland

-Tim Miland is an Area Resource Soil Scientist with USDA Natural Resources Conservation Service (NRCS) stationed in Altoona, WI covering the northwestern 22 counties of the state.
-He’s worked with the agency for nearly 32 years.
+Tim Miland recently retired as the Area Resource Soil Scientist with USDA Natural Resources Conservation Service (NRCS) stationed in Altoona, WI, where he covered the northwestern 22 counties of the state.
+He worked with the agency for more than 30 years.
 He spent the first half of his career mapping soils in northern and western Wisconsin, New Mexico and Alaska.
-In his current position he helps users access and understand soils and soils data.
-For the past 15 years he has also been heavily involved in wetland delineation for Food Security Act purposes, Wetland Evaluation Potential Screening (WEPS) and wetland restoration for various USDA programs.
+For the last 15 years he was heavily involved in wetland delineation for Food Security Act purposes, Wetland Evaluation Potential Screening (WEPS) and wetland restoration for various USDA programs.

 Kevin Traastad